Credit Scorecard Agreement

 •Issue a written decision including the reasons for the award.

 The arbitrator’s decision will be final and binding except for any review allowed by the FAA.
 However, if more than $100,000 was genuinely in dispute, then either you or we may choose to appeal to a new panel of three arbitrators.
 The appellate panel is completely free to accept or reject the entire original award or any part of it.
-The appeal must be filed with the arbitration organization not later than 30 days after the original award issues.
+The appeal must be filed with AAA not later than 30 days after the original award issues.
 The appealing party pays all appellate costs unless the appellate panel determines otherwise as part of its award.
-Any arbitration award may be enforced (such as through a judgment) in any court with jurisdiction.

 Discover Identity Alerts

-Discover credit monitoring and Social Security number alerts are offered by Discover Bank at no cost, only available online, and currently include the following services: (a) daily monitoring of your Experian® credit report and an alert when a new inquiry or account is listed on your report; (b) daily monitoring of thousands of Dark Web sites known for revealing personal information and an alert if your Social Security Number is found on such a website.
+Discover credit monitoring and Social Security number alerts are offered by Discover Bank at no cost, only available online, and currently include the daily monitoring of your Experian® credit report and an alert when a new inquiry or account is listed on your report.
 This information is provided for free, as part of Discover’s Free Credit Scorecard membership to both existing and new members upon successful product registration.
 Alert services are based on Experian information and data which may differ from information and data at other credit bureaus.
 Monitoring your credit report does not impact your credit score.
 This benefit may change or end in the future.
 Discover Bank is not a credit repair organization as defined under federal or state law, including the Credit Repair Organizations Act.
 To see a list of Frequently Asked Questions, visit discover.com/free-credit-score.